7 Household Items That Should Never Be Flushed Down the Toilet

 Common Questions & Answers

 Yes.
-The products used to clean your female hygiene don’t dissolve in water and may cause blockages to your sewer pipes.
+The products used to clean your female hygiene don’t break down in water and could block your pipes or sewer system.

-No. Baby wipes should never be flushed down the drain since they won’t dissolve easily and could cause blockages.
+No. Baby wipes should not be flushed down the drain since they are not able to dissolve quickly and could cause obstructions.

-No. Paper towels are more dense than toilet paper and don’t break down as quickly, causing the possibility of clogging in your plumbing system.
+No. Paper towels are thicker than toilet paper and will not break down with the same ease, resulting in potential clogs in the plumbing system.

 What about medications?
-Can I flush them through the toilet?
+Should I flush them down the toilet?

-No. Medical treatments can cause a contamination of our waterways, so it’s crucial to dispose of them in a safe manner by taking these to designated drop-off point.
+No. Medical treatments can cause a contamination of our waterways, which is why it’s essential to dispose of the drugs in a proper manner, by bringing your medications to the designated drop-off point.

-If you’re dealing with a blocked drain do not hesitate to contact our professional plumbing solutions by calling Adelaide Blocked Drains Plumbing .
-We can help you unblock blocked drains as well as drain clearing CCTV drain inspection and pipe relining services to ensure your home is not impacted by plumbing issues.
-Call us today for an appointment.
+If you find yourself dealing with the problem of a blocked drain, don’t be afraid to contact our professional plumbing services by calling Adelaide Blocked Drains Plumbing .
+We can help you unblock blocked drains and drain clearing CCTV drain inspection, and pipe relining services to ensure that your home remains free from issues with drainage.
+Call us today to schedule an appointment.

 Additional Information